grame-cncm/faust/architecture/soul/README.md

 # soul-faust-tester

-The **soul-faust-tester** tool allows to test DSP CPU usage of Faust and SOUL programs, dynamically compiling them, and running them in Faust audio runtime or SOUL audio runtime.
-It runs thems in a dummy audio driver, and measure DSP CPU usage as MBytes/sec and % of audio bandwith at 44.1 kHz.
+The **soul-faust-tester** tool allows to test DSP CPU usage of Faust and SOUL programs, dynamically compiling them, and running them in the Faust runtime or SOUL runtime.
+It measures the DSP CPU usage as MBytes/sec and % of audio bandwith at 44.1 kHz.

 So for instance:

-- `soul-faust-tester foo.dsp` to test 1) the Faust DSP code compiled to LLVM-IR and JITted to native code, then running in Faust audio runtime, 2) the Faust DSP code compiled to SOUL, then compiled to LLVM-IR and JITted to native code, and running in SOUL audio runtime.
+- `soul-faust-tester foo.dsp` to test 1) the Faust DSP code compiled to LLVM-IR and JITted to native code, then running in the Faust runtime, 2) the Faust DSP code compiled to SOUL, then compiled to LLVM-IR and JITted to native code, and running in the SOUL runtime.

-- `soul-faust-tester foo.soulpatch` to test a SOUL patch compiled to LLVM-IR and JITted to native code, and running in SOUL audio runtime.
+- `soul-faust-tester foo.soulpatch` to test a SOUL patch compiled to LLVM-IR and JITted to native code, and running in the SOUL runtime.